Sonoma County ‘factory farming’ ban measure qualifies for ballot

 Measure seeking to limit size of Sonoma County livestock and poultry farms qualifies for ballot

-A local initiative that would limit the size of livestock and poultry farms in Sonoma County has qualified for the ballot.
-It is expected to be a hot-button issue, and perhaps a major generator of political contributions over the next seven months.
+A local initiative that would limit the size of livestock and poultry farms in Sonoma County has qualified for the ballot, setting up what is likely to be a heated and expensive political fight this year between its organizers and the region’s agricultural industry.

-The Coalition to End Factory Farming, a collection of animal welfare advocates and small producers, turned in petitions bearing 37,183 signatures to the office of Deva Proto, Sonoma County’s clerk and registrar of voters, earlier this month.
+The Coalition to End Factory Farming, a collection of animal welfare advocates, environmentalists and small producers, turned in petitions bearing 37,183 signatures to the office of Deva Proto, Sonoma County’s clerk and registrar of voters, earlier this month.

 Supporters of the initiative needed 19,746 total verified signatures to qualify for the ballot — or, alternatively, 652 verified signatures drawn from a sample size of 1,115 names.
 Using the second rubric, Proto and her staff verified 902 names, county election specialist Will Stephenson wrote on Proto’s behalf in a clerk’s certificate.

-The registrar will now deliver the initiative to the Sonoma County Board of Supervisors, which will decide when the initiative goes in front of voters.
-Most likely, it will be November’s general election.
+The registrar will now deliver the initiative to the Sonoma County Board of Supervisors, which will weigh several options.

+The supervisors can choose to put the measure on the ballot without question, or to send it to staff for further economic analysis, said Supervisor David Rabbitt, the board chair.
+Staff would then present their findings to the board during a public meeting.
+The supervisors are now inside a 30-day window to make their decision.

+They have a third option as well.
+They could immediately enact an ordinance that would match or preempt the ballot proposal.

+“Our key volunteers are all local,” Garfinkel said.
+“As a local myself, this is such an important issue.
+I’m from Santa Rosa.
+I drive by these CAFOs every day and smell the air.
+We do have support from other regional partners.
+CAFOs are a ubiquitous problem, so of course it will draw interest from other groups.”

+The coalition will immediately begin an outreach effort that includes door knocking, phone banking and speaking to small groups, Garfinkel said.

-At issue in the measure is just what constitutes a factory farm.
-Campaigners behind the initiative allege that many of the county’s largest livestock and poultry operations fit that designation.
+One central issue in the measure is what, exactly, constitutes a factory farm.
+Campaigners behind the initiative allege that a few of the county’s largest animal operations fit that designation.

-“Since the 1950s, industrial poultry (operations) have been able to outcompete local family farms by using cheap transport and supply chains, minimal amounts of poorly paid labor, and by externalizing environmental costs,” Roy Smith, described as a local farmer, said in a news release circulated by the Coalition to End Factory Farming.
+“Since the 1950s, industrial poultry (operations) have been able to outcompete local family farms by using cheap transport and supply chains, minimal amounts of poorly paid labor, and by externalizing environmental costs,” local farmer Roy Smith said in a news release circulated by the Coalition to End Factory Farming.
 “Cheap food has come at the cost of our local economy and rural landscape.
 The first step in rebuilding our food system, and making family farms viable again, is to level the playing field.”

 “We are not surprised that the ballot initiative qualified, given the lies and misinformation that was touted to collect signatures,” Dayna Ghirardelli, executive director of the Sonoma County Farm Bureau, told The Press Democrat.
 “We’ve had several folks tell us that they signed a petition to save Sonoma County farmers and we’ve had to explain that their signature supported just the opposite.”